marykdb/maryk/json/README.md

 #### Read for tokens

-To begin reading for tokens you start to call `nextToken()` on the `JsonReader` instance.
+To start reading for tokens, you need to call the `nextToken()` function on an instance of the `JsonReader`.
-Each time it finds a token it writes it to the public property `currentToken` and returns the value.
-The first `currentToken` is always `JsonToken.StartDocument`
+Each time a token is found, it is written to the public property `currentToken` and returned.

-Returnable tokens:
+The initial value of `currentToken` is always `JsonToken.StartDocument`.

+The following tokens can be returned:

-- `JsonToken.StartDocument` - `currentToken` starts with this value
+- `JsonToken.StartDocument` - This is the starting value for `currentToken`.
-- `JsonToken.EndDocument` - if last object or array was closed
+- `JsonToken.EndDocument` - This is returned when the last object or array has been closed.
-- `JsonToken.StartObject` - when a start of object was read: '{'
+- `JsonToken.StartObject` - This is returned when the start of an object is read: '{'.
-- `JsonToken.EndObject` - when a end of object was read: '}'
+- `JsonToken.EndObject` - This is returned when the end of an object is read: '}'.
-- `JsonToken.StartArray` - when start of a JSON array was read: '['
+- `JsonToken.StartArray` - This is returned when the start of a JSON array is read: '['.
-- `JsonToken.EndArray` - when end of a JSON array was read: '['
+- `JsonToken.EndArray` - This is returned when the end of a JSON array is read: ']'.
-- `JsonToken.FieldName` - when a field name was read inside an object.
-Name is in `name` property
+- `JsonToken.FieldName` - This is returned when a field name is read inside an object.
+The field name can be accessed through the `name` property.
-- `JsonToken.Value` - when a value was read inside object or array. 'value' contains value and is native type defined by `type` property.
-Types can be `String`, `Boolean`, `Int`, `Float` or `Null`
+- `JsonToken.Value` - This is returned when a value is read inside an object or array.
+The value can be accessed through the `value` property and is a native type, defined by the `type` property.
+The available types are `String`, `Boolean`, `Int`, `Float`, or `Null`.

-Exception tokens:
+The following exception tokens can be returned:

-- `JsonToken.Stopped` - When reader was actively stopped by end of document, suspended or more.
+- `JsonToken.Stopped` - This is returned when the reader is actively stopped due to the end of the document, suspension, or other reasons.
 All tokens that stop the reader extend from `JsonToken.Stopped`.
-- `JsonToken.Suspended` - Extends Stopped.
-When reader was cut off early and has nothing more to read.
+- `JsonToken.Suspended` - This extends from `JsonToken.Stopped`.
+This is returned when the reader is cut off early and has no more data to read.
-- `JsonToken.JsonException` - Extends Stopped.
-When reader encountered an Exception while reading.
-This exception was thrown earlier by `nextToken()`
+- `JsonToken.JsonException` - This extends from `JsonToken.Stopped`.
+This is returned when the reader encounters an exception while reading.
+The exception was thrown earlier by the `nextToken()` function.

-Example
+Example:
 ```kotlin
 val input = """{"name": "John Smith", "age": 32}"""
 var index = 0